gcortes/Lutronic/README.md

 ## Requirements
 * socket - included with Ruby
-* uri - inclued with Rugy
+* uri - inclued with Ruby
 * net/telnet - included with Ruby
 * active_support/all - the gem is named activesupport